klen/donald/README.rst

 .. _description:

-Donald -- A fast and simple tasks manager for Asyncio.
+**Donald** — A fast and minimal task manager for **Asyncio**.

-Donald supports synchronous and asynchronous paradigms.
-The package is running coroutines and functions in multi loops.
-Donald could run periodic tasks and listen AMQP queues.
+Donald supports both synchronous and asynchronous functions.
+It can run coroutines across multiple event loops, schedule periodic tasks, and consume jobs from AMQP queues.

 .. _badges: